YusakuFujiii/Attacking-the-problems-of-leakage-in-CV/README.md

-# Minimizing the risk of false discovery in CV
+# Attacking the problem of leakage in CV

 ### Problem Setting
-How can we minimize the risk of false discovery in CV?
+How can we reduce leakage in CV?
 ### Existing methods
 1. PEK Fold CV (Purged and Embargoed K Fold CV)
    - What is PEK Fold CV?